What is Martyn's Law? A Guide to Event Security

 Security support

-As you have seen, Martyn’s Law is designed to support and improve event security through a series of legal guidelines.
+As you have seen, Martyn’s Law has been passed into law to support and improve event security through a series of legal guidelines.
 One of the key positives of putting these mandates into law is that there will be more support and guidance to help businesses and venues comply.

-As we mentioned above, the standard tier of Martyn’s Law is currently being evaluated to ensure the regulations are fair, proportionate, and possible for smaller businesses.
+As we mentioned above, the standard tier of Martyn’s Law has been evaluated to ensure the regulations are fair, proportionate, and possible for smaller businesses.
 Instead of an additional burden, Martyn’s Law will hopefully be a useful benchmark for businesses to understand and implement valuable changes in their security plans to help everyone stay safe.

 Note – as a legal mandate, there will be consequences for failing to comply with the law.
 These will likely be fines of a set fee or percentage of revenue, whichever would be higher.